den01-python-programming/exercise-7-8-big-year/README.md

 ? **Lopeta**
 ```

 **NB** You're free to structure your program the way you want.
-We only test that the `main` method of the `mainProgram` class works as shown above.
-You will most likely find it useful to use classes that are descriptive of the problem domain.
+There is no automatic testing for this exercise past syntax checking, so you should test your code before committing it.